scipy-conference/scipy_proceedings/papers/mckinney/pandas_scipy.rst

     9     389.2       196.7       1236
     10    428.5       197.4       1233

-For unbalanced panel data, constructing dummy variables identifying dates or entities can be difficult.
-But, since these data structures have all the necessary labelling data, it can be implemented as an instance method.
+As an example application of these panel data structures, consider constructing dummy variables (columns of 1's and 0's identifying dates or entities) for linear regressions.
+Especially for unbalanced panel data, this can be a difficult task.
+Since we have all of the necessary labeling data here, we can easily implement such an operation as an instance method.

 Implementing statistical models
 -------------------------------

 When applying a statistical model, data preparation and cleaning can be one of the most tedious or time consuming tasks.
-Ideally the majority of this work would be taken care of by the library.
-In R, while ``NA`` data can be automatically excluded from a linear regression, one must either align the data and put it into a ``data.frame`` or otherwise prepare a collection of 1-D arrays which are all the same length.
+Ideally the majority of this work would be taken care of by the model class itself.
+In R, while ``NA`` data can be automatically excluded from a linear regression, one must either align the data and put it into a ``data.frame`` or otherwise prepare a collection of 1D arrays which are all the same length.

 Using **pandas**, the user can avoid much of this data preparation work.
-As a exemplary model leveraging the **pandas** data model, we implemented ordinary least squares regression in both the standard case (making no assumptions about the content of the regressors) and the panel case (which has additional options to allow for entity and time dummy variables).
+As a exemplary model leveraging the **pandas** data model, we implemented ordinary least squares regression in both the standard case (making no assumptions about the content of the regressors) and the panel case, which has additional options to allow for entity and time dummy variables.
 Facing the user is a single function, ``ols``, which infers the type of model to estimate based on the
 inputs: